AISaturdaysLagos/sautidb_naija_corpus/README.md

-# Sautidb Preprocessing Scripts
+# Sautidb-Naija Corpus
-Pre-processing scripts for SautiDB dataset.
-Accented speech corpus curated by [TheSautiProject](sautiproject.com) team, intended for accent translation tasks.
+This repository contains the pre-processing scripts for the SautiDB-Naija corpus, an accented speech corpus curated by [TheSautiProject](sautiproject.com) team, intended for accent translation tasks.

 # Dataset